Beneficial Use of Dredged Material: A Win-Win for Coastal Restoration Projects

 Beneficial Use in the Gulf Coast: Texas

-Texas is losing coastal wetlands at an alarming rate of more than 5,700 acres annually, primarily due to insufficient sediment supply in the coastal system.
+Texas is losing coastal wetlands at an alarming rate of more than 5,700 acres annually, leaving the Gulf Coast at a net loss of 257,150 acres.
+This accounts for 71% of the estimated wetland loss from coastal watersheds in the US and is primarily due to insufficient sediment supply in the coastal system.
 Considering the vital nature of dredging to maintain the Houston Ship Channel and other federal channels, BU is an ideal use of the sediments generated by dredging by the U.S. Army Corps of Engineers, Port of Houston, and other private industries.

 Coastal Restoration: Timelines and Benefits